 8. Massachusetts: Lobster Rolls

 Maine was a part of Massachusetts up until 1820, when it opted to split.
 Even if the two states are no longer together, they are still linked by their seafaring cuisine.
 From Portland to Boston and all up and down the New England coast, the lobster roll is a must eat in the summertime.
-Get our Lobster Rolls recipe.
+(If you’re a fan of the mayo-free version, get this Lobster Roll recipe, but for a creamier take, click the next link.)
+Get our New England Lobster Roll recipe.

 9. Maryland: Basic Steamed Blue Crabs